arya2004/arya2004.github.io/index.md

 ### **CodingKraft**
 **MERN Stack Web Development Intern** – *On-site (Pune, MH)*
 📅 *June 2024 – July 2024*
--  Engineered a Python Remote Code Execution Engine with Node.js, deploying it on EC2 with a reverse proxy setup.
+- Developed and deployed a secure Python Remote Code Execution (RCE) engine using Node.js and Express.js on AWS EC2, handling 1,000+ code executions/month behind a reverse proxy for enhanced security.

--  Innovated an in-browser secure Python code execution solution using WebAssembly and Pyodide.
+- Built an in-browser Python execution environment leveraging WebAssembly and Pyodide, enabling real-time, sandboxed code execution for 500+ game users across web, PC, and Mac platforms.

--  Created a C# NuGet package for secure local Python code execution within gaming environments.
+- Authored and published a C# NuGet package to safely execute Python code locally within the game, reducing execution latency by 30% and ensuring cross-platform compatibility.

 Here’s a consistent and standout version of your **Projects** section while keeping the descriptions unchanged: